xchainjs/xchainjs-lib/packages/xchain-client/README.md

 The function should return the hash of the finalised transaction.

 ## Purge
 When a wallet is "locked" the private key should be purged in each client by setting it back to null.
+Also the phrase has to be cleared `this.phrase = ''`

 ```
 purgeClient()